Ireland fall short against France as England win Six Nations title

 What separated Les Bleus from Ireland on the night was further evidence of their superior ability to conjure tries out of nothing.
 Predictably, the half-backs Antoine Dupont and Romain Ntamack were the creators in chief at the heart of this exciting French team.

-Before kick-off, following England’s surprisingly labored 34-5 win over Italy in Rome, the equation for Ireland to win the title had became, at face value, more achievable than might have been expected.
+Before kick-off, following England’s surprisingly laboured 34-5 win over Italy in Rome, the equation for Ireland to win the title had became, at face value, more achievable than might have been expected.

 While a bonus point win would still have sufficed, so too would a six-point win provided Ireland scored at least one try.